Turkish Citizenship by Investment: The Ultimate Guide

 Yes.
 The Turkish Nationality Act recognises dual citizenship, so you won’t have to renounce your citizenship of another nation when you become a Turkish citizen.
 However, you must check that any country you’re already a citizen of permits dual citizenship.

-What Happens Next
+What Happens Next?

-We think it’s safe to assume that 2024 will be a record-breaking year for the Turkish citizenship-by-investment program.
-In a recent development, Chinese immigration agents caught wind of the Turkish CBI program and started flocking to the country, eager to find out all about it on behalf of their clients.
+In a recent development, Chinese immigration agents caught wind of the Turkish CBI program and started flocking to the country, eager to learn about it on their clients’ behalf.

-Turkey gives you a lot of options.
+In addition, Turkey gives you a lot of options.
 It’s a safe haven for those from less tolerant Middle Eastern countries and those looking for a Plan B.

 Are you contemplating applying for Turkish citizenship?
 Or has this article struck a chord with you and sparked an interest in pursuing Turkish CBI?

-We always recommend you do your due diligence and remind you, there’s no substitute for professional advice.
+We always recommend you do your due diligence and remind you there’s no substitute for professional advice.
 Laws change, requirements become outdated and personal circumstances might change – with Turkey, change is the operative word.

 We can help you navigate all this and add a Turkish passport to your portfolio.
 Let’s talk.